enasequence/read_docs/submit/assembly/genome.rst

 Assembly names must:

 - match the pattern: ^[A-Za-z0-9][A-Za-z0-9 _#\-\.]*$
-- be shorter than 100 characters
+- not be longer than 50 characters
 - not include the name of the organism assembled

 Chromosome Name Validation